rezxzer/branchfeed/README.md

 - 💬 **Comments & discussions**
   Leave feedback on stories and read what other viewers think.

+- 🔗 **Share stories**
+  Share stories or specific paths with a single click from the feed or story detail page.

 - 🌙 **Dark, focused UI**
   Clean, distraction-free dark theme designed for watching stories comfortably.